 Menu Description: "Fresh vegetables, beans and pasta in a light tomato broth—a vegetarian classic."

-This copycat Olive Garden minestrone soup recipe is jam-packed with beans, zucchini, onion, tomatoes, carrots, pasta, and spices; but O.G.'s secret formula doesn't include chicken broth.
+Olive Garden's minestrone soup is jam-packed with beans, zucchini, onion, tomatoes, carrots, pasta, and spices; but O.G.'s secret formula doesn't include chicken broth.
 Canned vegetable broth found in the soup aisle of most markets works as a base here in this secret formula that bursts with flavor as a purely vegetarian dish.

 For over 30 years I've been deconstructing America's most iconic brand-name foods to make the best original clone recipes for you to use at home.
 Welcome to my lab.